remcmanu/cse321-project3/README.md

 ### 1802.cpp

-Library for LCD
+Library for LCD.
+From Project 2.

 ### 1802.h

-Header file for LCD library
+Header file for LCD library.
+From Project 2.

 ### mbed_app.json